Nachusa Grasslands Visitor Use Plan

 The Maryland-National Capital Park Planning Commission selected L/KLA and team consultants to prepare a master plan for Watkins Regional Park located in Upper Marlboro, Prince George's County, MD.
 Park inventories and analyses, facility and maintenance surveys, staff interviews, public meetings, and on-line surveys will provide direction and perspective in solidifying a framework and vision for the park.
 Areas of focus include park circulation, parking, revenue and use analysis, park amenities and siting, events and programming, inventory and protection of natural resources, and infrastructure needs.
-A final plan will be completed in fall of 2017.

 Draft inventory of existing parking spaces and pavilions at the park ballfields.

 Rock Hall’s waterfront is a treasured place in the hearts and minds of many residents and visitors to the area.
 Many have spent most of their lives there, working the water to make a living.
 Others know it for the famous Fourth of July fireworks, its Pirates and Wenches Weekend and New Year’s Eve celebrations.

 The purpose of the Town of Rock Hall Waterfront Master Plan is to help guide future changes to enhance waterfront areas while maintaining the strong sense of place that makes Rock Hall’s waterfront unique and special.
 The plan focuses on the currently zoned Maritime Water Dependent (MWD) and Maritime Commercial (MC) districts located roughly between Walnut Street and Chesapeake Avenue.
 The plan also addresses the linkages to and from Rock Hall’s Main Street and other nearby attractions and services.